 You will need the following supplies:

-• Sandpaper 320 grit for large areas and 1000 grit for small areas
+- Sandpaper 320 grit for large areas and 1000 grit for small areas

-• Polishing product to be used after sanding
+- Polishing product to be used after sanding

-• A primer if painting is needed
+- A primer if painting is needed

-• Paint, color of your choice
+- Paint, the color of your choice

-• Clear coat
+- Clear coat

 Steps:

-• Prep the surface by cleaning the affected area to remove any contaminants with water or with a soft cloth
+- Prep the surface by cleaning the affected area to remove any contaminants with water or with a soft cloth

-• To diminish or remove the clear coat, a wet sanded 1000 grit sandpaper can be used until surface is smooth while checking progress in between.
+- To diminish or remove the clear coat, a wet sanded 1000 grit sandpaper can be used until the surface is smooth while checking progress in between.
 A 2000 wet sandpaper can also be used as a final touch to ensure a smoother surface.
 Avoid adding too much pressure when sanding, it must be done lightly so the sandpaper may do all the work.

 HOW TO PAINT CLEAR COAT?